Utility regulators take millions from industries they oversee. What could go wrong?

 Although Georgia law bars utilities themselves from donating in PSC elections, nearly one-third of those campaign contributions since 2014 have come from fossil fuel and utility-related interests.
 Among the donors are Georgia Power executives, regulatory attorneys who regularly have business before the commission, and construction companies that specialize in utility work.

-Thanks to a series of legal battles, Georgia hasn’t held elections for its PSC since 2020, and sitting commissioners have not had to disclose their campaign contributions since 2021.
+Thanks to a series of legal battles, Georgia hasn’t held elections for its PSC since 2020.
 “The commissioners follow all campaign finance laws,” said PSC spokesman Tom Krause.
 “This includes disclosure of all donors and donated amounts as required by state and federal law.”

 Regulator: Deal ‘fleeced’ ratepayers